 If you would like to contribute financially click here.

 The Christian worship at St Peter's takes a variety of different forms.
-On the first Sunday in the month we a have a Common Worship Eucharist, on the second Sunday there is Book of Common Prayer Matins, on the the third Sunday we have a BCP Eucharist and on the fourth there is a BCP Evensong.
+On the first Sunday in the month we a have a Common Worship Eucharist, on the second Sunday there is Book of Common Prayer Matins, on the the third Sunday we have a BCP Eucharist and on the fourth there is a service of Morning Worship.
 For service times see here .
 Needless to say, visitors are very welcome at any of our services.

 If you are here researching family history, you might find this page useful.